jarlandi/sna/README.md

 `git clone https://github.com/jarlandi/sna-upv.git`

-Git update (you can see which files have changed).
-From any location within the sna-upv directory:
+To update the local version of the repository, from any location within the sna-upv directory:

-`git pull`
+`git pull` (you can see which files have changed)

 Other options to downdload files are 1) downloading a zip file including all the repository, and 2) for a single file, show the raw version in your web browser and copy/paste the text.
 You can find the corresponding buttons in the git web pages.